-Pre-Diabetes is a very common medical condition which unfortunately remains undiagnosed in a majority of people.
-About 60 million Americans are estimated to be suffering from it and yet don’t know it.
+PreDiabetes is a very common medical condition which unfortunately remains un-diagnosed in a majority of people.
+According to estimates, about 60 million Americans have PreDiabetes and don’t know it.
+In this article, I share with you all what you need to know about PreDiabetes.

 You have Pre-Diabetes if you have one of the following two conditions: